masudrana03/api-response/README.md

     return API::response(200, 'Latest 5 Users', $users);
 }
 ```
-Note: If you decide not to register the service provider and the facade, alias then you need to include `use Obiefy\API\Facades\API;` at the top of the class, but we recommend not to.
+Note: If you decide not to register the service provider and the facade, alias then you need to include `use MasudRana\API\Facades\API;` at the top of the class, but we recommend not to.

 #### Helper function:
 ```php